Is this your first Smart Trainer? Here’s a summary of what you need to know to get started.

 You can run training apps on smartphones, tablets, PCs, Macs, or Apple TV.
 All apps may not be available on all devices.

 Your device will need either Bluetooth Smart or ANT+ in order to communicate with the trainer.
-Smartphones, tablets and Macs have Bluetooth built-in, whereas you'll need to insert an ANT+ dongle in the USB port of a Windows PC or laptop to connect with it.
+Smartphones, tablets and Macs have Bluetooth built-in, whereas you'll need to insert an ANT+ dongle in the USB port of a Windows PC or older laptop to connect with it.

 Devices like smartwatches, headsets and bike computers typically receive data from the trainer but don't run smart training apps or send commands.